mefrem/mefrem.github.io/_pages/about.md

 <img src="/assets/images/max-posted-up.jpg" alt="Max" width="500"/>

 Hey, I'm Max.
-I'm a community builder based in Austin, TX.
-I'm a crypto advisor, investor, and consultant, I coach and facilitate transformational personal development through leadership & emotional intelligence workshops, and I'm a gymnast.
+I'm first and foremost a community builder based in Austin, TX.
+I'm also a crypto advisor, investor, and consultant, I coach and facilitate transformational personal development through leadership & emotional intelligence workshops, and I train gymnastics, principally the floor and still rings.

 My life changed dramatically in 2020 when I moved to Austin, TX, my favorite place in the world.